solo-io/solo-docs/gloo/docs/enterprise/rate_limits_envoy/_index.md

 - A simple mode that allows configuring limits for authenticated (as defined by the gloo auth plugin) and anonymous requests.
 - A custom mode that allows configuring limits with the native envoy configuration language.

-In this document we will describe the second option (The first option is easily accessible via the ui, and described in [this doc](../ratelimit)).
+In this document we will describe the second option (The first option is easily accessible via the UI, and described in [this doc](../ratelimit)).

 ## Setup - Instaling gloo
 This is covered by other parts of the documented, here is the quick version: